dantullis/node_express_jwt_1/README.md

 ```

 ### NEXT STEPS:
-Navigate to https://github.com/dantullis/node_express_jwt_2 for the next steps on building on top of this project.
+Navigate to https://github.com/dantullis/node_express_jwt_2 for the next steps building on top of this project.

 ### CREDITS:
 These projects will build on parts of the fine work found in the following places: